-HCC's Community Intake Clinic is every Monday from 4:00pm - 6:00pm and every Thursday from 10:00am - 2:00pm.
+HCC's Community Intake Clinic is every Thursday from 10:00am - 2:00pm.
 View our calendar to see when the next clinic is.

 Appointments are required, please call (212) 541-5996 to make an appointment.
 Until further notice, confidential community intakes will be held over the telephone.

 You must be a resident living on the West side of Manhattan (34th to 110th Street) that meets income eligibility.
 Find out if you qualify here.

 You can be assured that anything you tell the attorneys, advocates and tenant organizers at HCC is fully confidential.
 We cannot disclose information unless you give us permission.
 Please be aware, gathering the necessary information and documents before you come in will save you and HCC staff time so that we can provide you with the best legal information and assistance possible.
 We look forward to helping you soon at HCC.

 What We Do

 HCC has provided tenant organizing services since its inception in 1972.
 We assist tenants in forming self-sustaining tenant associations.
 Through these associations tenants are able to assert their rights and obtain necessary repairs, upgrade building services, stop landlord harassment, and resolve building-wide complaints.
 HCC

 In addition, HCC helps tenant groups fight against owners attempting to opt out of subsidized programs such as Project-Based Section 8 and Mitchell Lama buildings.
 We work to preserve these subsidized apartments and prevent displacement of the low-income and working class people who live in them.